TomWHall/blazor-wasm-physics-svg/readme.md

 ### Notes

-* The demo version is published with WasmEnableSIMD set to false, for browsers which don't support SIMD.
-Technically setting this to true could speed up the physics calculations, I haven't tested this.
 * The demo version does default release mode trimming.
 You could probably get away with more aggressive trimming, at the risk of something not working.
 * Instead of using native SVG attributes for specifying body coordinates and rotation, a CSS transform style on each node is used.
 This is to maximize the chance of the GPU being used, to speed up rendering.
 * The SVG is scaled proportionally to fill the browser window.
 If you're running a very hi-res monitor, performance may vary.